-4.1.2 Board of directors of institutional entities
+4.1.2.
+Board of directors of institutional entities

-Further to that stated in section 10.2.4 of the description of the corporation's business in the Company's financial report for 2018, in connection with the board of directors circular and its provisions, regarding the possibility of conducting joint board meetings for an institutional entity and for other corporations, in April 2019, a draft was published entitled "announcement of issues for discussion in joint meetings", which includes a list of issues regarding which the board members of an institutional entity may hold joint meetings with the board members of the institutional entity's parent company, or of an institutional entity controlled by the parent company, or controlled by the institutional entity, except if there is any concern of a conflict of interest or risk of significant harm to the independence of the board's discussion.
+Further to that stated in section 10.2.4 of the description of the corporation's business in the Company's financial report for 2018, in connection with the board of directors circular and its provisions, regarding the possibility of conducting joint board meetings for an institutional entity and for other corporations, in April 2019, an "announcement of issues for discussion in joint meetings" was published, which included a list of issues regarding which the members of the board, or of the board committees, of an institutional entity, may hold joint meetings with the members of the board, or of the board committees, of the institutional entity's parent company, or of an institutional entity controlled by the parent company, or controlled by the institutional entity, except if there is any concern of a conflict of interest or risk of significant harm to the independence of the board's discussion.